hadronized/strongly-typed-thoughts.net/media/blog/traits-and-apis.md

 impl<B, T> Var<B, T> where B: Backend, T: Interface {
   // Update the value of the variable.
   //
-  // For simplicity, I don’t include a mutuable reference to the backend, because that is not the
+  // For simplicity, I don’t include a mutable reference to the backend, because that is not the
   // topic of this blog article.
 However, you might want to if you want to be able to, for instance,
   // change the value in a map stored in the backend, for instance.
 But whatever. pub fn update(&mut self, value: &T) {